SBS Radio: History and evolution

 By 1978 both stations were broadcasting a total of 68 languages a week and a total of 229 hours in total.
 In April a soccer match from Yugoslavia was regarded as the very first live overseas broadcast on 2/3EA, and in June, 2EA moved from Five Dock to 257 Clarence Street in Sydney.
 Thirteen new languages, Albanian, Armenian, Czech, Danish, Finnish, Hindi, Norwegian, Punjabi, Russian, Slovak, Swedish, Ukrainian and Urdu, were also added to 3EA that year, while only two, Filipino and Tongan, were added to 2EA's schedule.
 The following year 2EA began broadcasting in Queensland through the community radio station 4EB.
-Eleven new languages were also added to the two station's schedule; six, Cantonese, Indonesian, Khmer, Mandarin, Sinhalese and Tamil on 3EA, and five, Danish, Fijian, Korean, Norwegian and Swedish on 2EA.
+Eleven new languages were also added to the two station's schedule; six, Cantonese, Indonesian, Khmer, Mandarin, Sinhala and Tamil on 3EA, and five, Danish, Fijian, Korean, Norwegian and Swedish on 2EA.

-The 1980s saw a new-look SBS executive board appointed, with former Rugby captain and Lord Mayor of Sydney Sir Nicholas Shehadie as its Chair.
+The 1980s saw a new-look SBS executive board appointed, with former rugby captain and Lord Mayor of Sydney Sir Nicholas Shehadie as its Chair.
 Five new languages in total were added to the station's lineup, three in Melbourne and two in Sydney.
 The decade also saw the 1982 World Cup being broadcast on the airwaves, with live commentary of some matches broadcast in several languages.
 Sinhalese was added to 2EA's schedule, whereas Lao and an Aboriginal-centred program was added to 3EA.
 Talkback was also introduced and several English programs were discontinued on 3EA to allow airtime for other languages.
 Khmer was also added to 2EA's schedule.

 In August 1986, the government proposed legislation that would amalgamate SBS into the ABC.
 This was highly unpopular with ethnic-minority communities, and caused protests from both SBS staff and communities, resulting in the Prime Minister of Australia, Bob Hawke, to announce in 1987 that the proposed amalgamation would not proceed.
 One year later 2EA entered new facilities in Bondi Junction, with 3EA moving to premises in the Australian Ballet Centre.

 In the 1990s 2EA established a live feed to the Soviet space station MIR for a live broadcast with two of its cosmonauts, and with the fall of the Berlin Wall in October, 2EA also broadcast government proceedings from Berlin.
 Cook Islands Māori was added to both station's schedules, whereas Fijian, Kurdish, Samoan, and Tongan were added to 3EA.
 Samoan was later added to 2EA's schedule the following year.
 1992 saw SBS attempt a restructuring of its staff, which resulted in a strike against the move.
 Filipino, New Zealand Maori, and Thai were added to 3EA, Persian-Farsi saw its debut on 2EA in 1992, with Dari added to 3EA's schedule the following year.